xishantingyu/SESE/day7/Peopleware.md

 *	Danger in the White Space

 ----

-￼￼
-# ￼￼￼￼Chapter 33 The Ultimate Management Sin is …
+# Chapter 33 The Ultimate Management Sin is …

 	wasting people's time.